Habrador/Unity-Programming-Patterns/README.md

 - **[Singleton](#5-singleton).** The facade class is often a Singleton because you need only a single object to manage access to audio or to AI.

-- **Adapter.** This pattern is dealing with legacy code that doesn't work directly with your system and you can't modify that code on your own.
-This legacy code could be a facade but doesn't have to be.
-So you add code to make the non-functioning facade work with your system.
-Facade creates a new interface while Adapter adapts an old interface.
+- **Adapter.** This pattern is dealing with how to make code you can't modify work with your system.
+While Facade creates a new interface to simplify, Adapter adapts an old interface.
+These patterns are so similar that a book included both in the same chapter.